Science of Painting: Choosing the Right Paint and Application Method

 Pigments shape a paint’s look and longevity:

-• Organic: Derived from sources like gum arabic (from the acacia tree) or carbon-based compounds, these offer rich hues but may fade faster.
+Organic: Derived from sources like gum arabic or carbon compounds, these offer rich, vibrant hues but can fade faster over time.

 Choosing the Right Paint